|

 During conflict activity, the ducts will ulcerate (cell loss, cell negative) along with an elevation of “fight-or-flight” hormones.
 Only a slight tightness or pulling may be noticeable at this juncture.

-The intelligent purpose behind this widening of the duct is to allow for greater secretion of thyroid hormone into the blood stream in order to assist the individual to gain control of the conflict.
+The intelligent purpose behind this widening of the duct is to allow for greater secretion of thyroid hormone into the bloodstream in order to assist the individual to gain control of the conflict.

 Letting My Body Heal

-Given my results on Thyroid NP, the lack of hot spots on my thermography exam, the GNM information (I don't feel helpless anymore sine my husband has a job and I earn some income from the website) and the fact that my hormones are naturally shifting right now due to perimenopause, I decided to get off the meds and let my body do what it needs to do.
+Given my results on Thyroid NP, the lack of hot spots on my thermography exam, the GNM information (I don’t feel helpless anymore since my husband has a job and I earn some income from the website) and the fact that my hormones are naturally shifting right now due to perimenopause, I decided to get off the meds and let my body do what it needs to do.

-I have not taken thyroid medications since January, and have noticed no significant changes in general well-being – until March, when I got an itchy spot on my hand.
+I have not taken thyroid medications since January 2019, and have noticed no significant changes in general well-being – until March 2019, when I got an itchy spot on my hand.

 German New Medicine and Natural Psoriasis Treatment